WWSD: PDQ Ambi-Bolt Catch

 Frequently Asked Questions

-Yes, the PDQ Ambi-Bolt Catch requires a permanent modification: milling a slot into the lower receiver.
-This is a simple, quick process on polymer lowers like the GWACS CAV-15 MKII using a Dremel tool.
+The PDQ Ambi-Bolt Catch requires a permanent modification to the AR-15 lower receiver.
+Specifically, a slot must be milled into the receiver.
+This process is described as a simple five-minute task on polymer lowers like the GWACS Armory CAV-15 MKII.

 Related News